openhab/openhabian/docs/openhabian.md

 * ` ❇️️         ❇️️❇️️❇️️ ` - Irregular blinking: setup in progress...
 * `❇️️ ❇️️ ❇️️ ❇️️ ❇️️ ❇️️ ❇️️` - Fast blinking: error while setup

-Besides, you should always be able to connect to the SSH console of your device.
+More importantly, you should always be able to connect to the SSH console of your device (after a few minutes of boot up time).
 During the setup process you'll be redirected to the live progress report of the setup.
-The report can also be checked for errors after the installation, execute: `cat /boot/first-boot.log`
+The report can also be checked for errors after the installation finished by executing: `cat /boot/first-boot.log`

 The progress of a successful installation will look similar to the following: